Otis Armstrong: College career

 On May 16, 2012; Armstrong was selected for induction into the College Football Hall of Fame.
-Armstrong will be the 13th Boilermaker (9 players, 4 coaches) inducted into the College Football Hall of Fame.
+Armstrong became the 13th Boilermaker (nine players, four coaches) inducted into the College Football Hall of Fame.

 Professional career

-In his second NFL season, Armstrong led the league in rushing yards (1,407) and yards per carry (5.3).
-In the 1977 season, he assisted the Denver Broncos to an appearance in Super Bowl XII, which they lost to the Dallas Cowboys 27-10.
+Armstrong was selected by the Denver Broncos with the ninth pick in the 1973 NFL draft.
+In 1974, his second NFL season, Armstrong led the league in rushing yards (1,407) and yards per carry (5.3).
+In the 1977 season, he assisted the Denver Broncos to an appearance in Super Bowl XII, which they lost to the Dallas Cowboys 27–10.

-Armstrong finished his 8 NFL seasons with 4,453 rushing yards, 123 receptions for 1,302 receiving yards, and 879 yards from kickoff returns.
-He also scored 32 touchdowns (25 rushing and 7 receiving).
+Armstrong finished his eight NFL seasons with 4,453 rushing yards, 123 receptions for 1,302 receiving yards, and 879 yards from kickoff returns.
+He also scored 32 touchdowns (25 rushing and seven receiving).

 Death

 Otis Armstrong died on October 13, 2021, surrounded by his family and loved ones.
 He was 70.